railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/service_pricelist_line.png
    :align: center

-   *Detail of a rule in a pricelist version.*
+   *Detail of a rule in a pricelist version*

 You define the conditions for a rule in the first part of the definition screen labeled :guilabel:`Rules Test Match`.
 The rule applies to the :guilabel:`Product` or :guilabel:`Product Template` and/or the named :guilabel:`Product